 3. The DASH Act

 The DASH Act is a comprehensive housing bill.
-It creates incentives for home builders to build more homes, and expands homeownership opportunities for first-time buyers.
+It incentivizes home builders to build more homes and expands homeownership opportunities for first-time buyers.
 The bill targets low- and moderate-income Americans and includes a $15,000 first-time home buyer tax credit.